How to Start a Memorial Fund

 2. Help a grieving family in their time of mourning

-3. Fund hope for a cure and help the suffering
+3. Fund hope for a cure

-4. Set up a scholarship fund
+4. Create a scholarship fund

 5. Support a loved one’s favourite cause

-6. Create a lasting tribute
+6. Create a lasting tribute piece

-7. Paying off outstanding debt
+7. Pay off outstanding debt

 - Ask them what they need most, then provide donors with a list on the fundraiser page.
-If they simply need money to cover general funeral expenses, then make sure that you tell donors that too.